zoometh/thomashuet/profiles/oxford/weekly-updates/README.md

     - Rachel Smith, about Sistan / remote sensing, Friday 29 September
     - Jeremy for the APAAME DB, Tuesday 10 October

+### week 0

+- developped a Jupyter Notebook on E[nhanced record minimum standard compliance of Heritage Places](https://colab.research.google.com/github/eamena-project/eamena-arches-dev/blob/main/dev/data_quality/data-quality.ipynb) (ERMS)
+- was on leave Tuesday 3 October
+- met:
+    - Ash to solve:
+        - the BU issue (accepted `NA` values in Disturbances)
+        - the re-build of the Webpack (GUI interface)
+    - Rachel Smith, Friday, to talk about her PhD on Sistan
+- attended:
+    - *Arches & Coffee* meeting: working for our presentation in the BHDC
+    - OASG
 ---
 TODO: